 Gluten-free Cinnamon Roll Cookies {vegan and low-carb options}

-If you love regular cinnamon rolls, but don't have time to make the real thing, these healthy cinnamon roll cookies are going to knock your socks off.
-They are so good you'll want to enjoy them not only during the holiday season, but year round.
+If you love regular cinnamon rolls, but don’t have time to make the real thing, these cookies are going to knock your socks off.
+They are so good you’ll for sure want to enjoy them not only during the holiday season, but all year round.

 The base is similar to sugar cookie flavor, but I've made it healthier by making these cookies gluten-free and there is also a grain free option using almond flour.
 Plus by using a low-carb sweetener, there's no added sugar.

-I also like to use and recommend healthy fats like grass-fed butter or organic coconut oil.
+I also like to use healthy fats like grass-fed butter or organic coconut oil.
 You can also make these into vegan cinnamon roll cookies by simply substituting coconut oil or a vegan butter for the butter.
 Either way they taste great, but I prefer grass-fed butter for a buttery flavor.
-Mmmmmm.....
+Mmmmmm…..
+Let’s make some cookies.

 Ingredients